Home > Outdoor > Backpacking

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-From PCT hikers spending 6 months on the trail to the nascent hiker spending 6 days on their first solo backpacking trip, a good tent is the cornerstone of outdoor preparedness.
-The right tent can be a shelter from the elements and critters.
+Whether for thru-hikers spending 6 months on the trail or beginners spending 6 days on their first solo trip, the best backpacking tents are the cornerstone of outdoor preparedness.
+The right tent can shelter from the elements and critters.
 In the wild, it’s a home away from home.

-We considered six factors while evaluating the best backpacking tents: ease of setting up, durability and materials, weight and packed size, interior space, weather resistance, and value.
+I consider six factors while evaluating the best backpacking tents: ease of setting up, durability and materials, weight and packed size, interior space, weather resistance, and value.
+The recently updated Big Agnes Copper Spur UL2 is currently a clear favorite overall, and the Six Moon Designs Lunar Solo is a solid budget choice.

-Each tent excels in one or more of these aspects, and we have awarded outstanding models “Best of Rating” corresponding to their outstanding qualities.
-So whether you are pinching pennies, are ready to splurge on the tent of your dreams, or just want to replace your tattered gear, we have found a tent that can fit your budget and needs.
+Each tent excels in one or more of these aspects, and I’ve awarded outstanding models “Best of” ratings corresponding to their outstanding qualities.
+So whether you are pinching pennies, are ready to splurge on the tent of your dreams, or just want to replace your tattered gear, there’s a tent here for you.

 Best Overall Backpacking Tent